 Why Should You Treat Your Headaches?

-When a headache is starting, what do you do first—treat right away, or “tough it out?”
-If you do the latter, you’re not alone: A recent survey of WebMD users* found that 46% of headache sufferers will choose to “tough out” their headaches.
-But the survey also found that more than 9 out of 10 doctors do not suggest “toughing out” headaches.
+When a headache is starting, what do you do first—treat right away, or try to outlast the pain?
+If you do the latter, you’re not alone: A survey of WebMD users* found that nearly half of headache sufferers will choose to “tough out” their headaches, despite the fact that nine out of 10 doctors do not recommend this strategy.

-The survey also found that one in four headaches are totally debilitating, and almost two out of three sufferers will restrict their activities when suffering a headache—so avoiding headache treatments could mean a lot of missing out.
-But that’s only one incentive to not wait out the pain.
-We spoke to Dr. Keri Peterson, an internist in New York City, to hear all the reasons treating a headache beats toughing it out.
+The survey also found that one in four headaches are totally debilitating, and almost two out of three sufferers will restrict their activities when suffering a headache—so avoiding treatment could put a damper on your usual routine.
+But that’s only one incentive to tackle the pain sooner.
+Dr. Seng shares further thoughts on why treating a headache fast is the best approach.

-Avoiding headache treatments might not only cause you to suffer longer, but it may actually make your headaches, and more likely your migraines, more frequent, says Dr. Peterson.
-This may be due to the “central sensitization” phenomenon, which Dr. Peterson explains: “If someone is experiencing recurrent pain, changes occur in the brain that create a level of heightened sensitivity so that it takes fewer stimuli to create the same pain response.”
-This means that even if you “power through” one migraine attack, you may be setting yourself up to face them more often since your body can become even more sensitive to triggers.
+“If someone is experiencing recurrent pain, changes occur in the spinal cord and brain that create a level of heightened sensitivity, so that it takes fewer stimuli to create the same pain response in the future,” says Dr. Seng.
+This means that “powering through” one migraine could actually set you up for more attacks in the future, since your body becomes more sensitive to the triggers.

 *Disclosure: These survey findings were made possible by WebMD.
 Respondents of the survey were US residents 18 or older whom experienced a headache within the past 12 months, and medical professionals including US Personal Care Physicians, Pharmacists and Neurologists.